PepeAlex/BUPA_Liver_Disorders/README.md

 ![Alt text](https://github.com/PepeAlex/BUPA_Project/blob/writing/5_bupa.png)

-> Now I decided to show the relation betwen numbers of "Drinks" vs each variables of blood test. import pandas as pd
+> Then I decided to show the relation betwen numbers of "Drinks" versus each variable of blood test.

+      import pandas as pd
       import seaborn as sns
       import matplotlib.pyplot as plt